wingmingchan/RWD2/README.md

 1. Velocity formats, which are posted under https://github.com/wingmingchan/velocity
 2. PHP code used to generate CSS

-The core without (much) Upstate business logic and data
+The core containing only library code

-1.  _common_assets_barebone.csse
+1.  _core.csse

 What are used in production at Upstate (last modified: 1/24/2017):